mohalkarushikesh/AI-ML-Engineer-Notes/Full AI-ML Notes.md

 - Example: `[[1, 2], [3, 4]]` — used for linear transformations and storing data.

 - **Calculus**:
-Function – A rule that maps inputs to outputs.
+- Function: A rule that maps inputs to outputs.
-Derivative – Measures the rate of change of a function.
+- Derivative: Measures the rate of change of a function.
-Gradient – A vector showing direction and rate of steepest increase.
+- Gradient: A vector showing direction and rate of steepest increase.

 - **Statistics**:
 ________________________________________
-Mean – Average value of a dataset.
+- Mean – Average value of a dataset.
-Median – Middle value when data is sorted.
+- Median – Middle value when data is sorted.
-Variance – Measures spread of data from the mean.
+- Variance – Measures spread of data from the mean.
-Standard Deviation – Square root of variance; shows how much data varies.
+- Standard Deviation – Square root of variance; shows how much data varies.
 ________________________________________
-Basic Probability – Likelihood of an event occurring, between 0 and 1.
+- Basic Probability – Likelihood of an event occurring, between 0 and 1.
 ________________________________________
 **Supervised Learning**